 Breonna Taylor FamilyBy KARMA ALLEN, ABC News

-Taylor’s death on March 13 sent shockwaves around the country.
-Louisville police officers had executed a no-knock search warrant and used a battering ram to forcefully enter the young woman’s apartment.
+Louisville police officers, executing no-knock search warrant, used a battering ram to forcefully enter the 26-year-old’s apartment.

-Taylor and her boyfriend, Kenneth Walker, got out of bed around midnight when they heard a commotion outside.
-After a short exchange with police, Walker fired his gun in self-defense, saying he thought his home was being broken into, according to police.
+Taylor and her boyfriend, Kenneth Walker, were awoken around midnight when they heard a commotion at their front door.
+Walker fired his licensed handgun in self-defense, saying he thought his home was being broken into, according to police.

 The plainclothes officers returned gunfire, firing several shots and fatally hitting Taylor, police said.